Some dandy shopping for Christmas gifts at our book sale & signing at DeBary Hall on Sat. (Nov.12) morning

 Paddling on Rock Springs Run during a Friends/Wekiva River outing.

-"IN MARJORIE'S WAKE", which aired in PBS markets in Florida last year, is now being broadcast nationally.
-Contact your local PBS affiliate to see if they have scheduled it.
+"IN MARJORIE'S WAKE" aired in PBS markets in Florida and was then broadcast nationally for two years.
 (Photo of Marjorie Kinnan Rawlings crabbing at Salt Springs courtesy Smathers Archives at UF.)

-"Rivers of the Green Swamp: An Anthology" is newly released.
+"Rivers of the Green Swamp: An Anthology" is now available.
 "All rivers need friends like these," says Janisse Ray, author of "Ecology of a Cracker Childhood."
 Published by the Florida Studies Program, USF, St. Pete, Fla.
-To purchase a copy or for more info: email@example.com
+To purchase a copy or for more info: firstname.lastname@example.org

 Musician and teacher Jennifer Chase joined writer and educator Leslie Poole on the river journey in our documentary film "In Marjorie's Wake."
 The film, which retraces the real life excursion of Marjorie Kinnan Rawlings on the St. Johns, also examines the inextricable ways in which the landscape can shape culture.
-For more on the making of the film, click on the link to Equinox Documentaries blog in the margin to the right.
+For more on the making of the film, click on the link to Equinox Documentaries blog towards the bottom of this column.
 Jen also wrote ten songs about the literary-river experience, and they are available on a CD via the Equinox link.

 June 1993-May 2007